-On-going

-Preparatory work

-- (1) We are conducting a Phase II/III trial with respect to the development of CF101 for the treatment of psoriasis. - (2) We are preparing for a Phase III trial with respect to the development of CF101 for the treatment of RA. - (3) We are preparing for a Phase II study with respect to the development of CF101 for the treatment of OA. - (4) We are preparing for further preclinical work with respect to the development of CF602. - (5) We are preparing for a Phase II study with respect to the development of CF102 for the treatment of HCC (and as part of this study, we will also test CF102 in patients with both HCC and HCV). - (6) OphthaliX, an 82% owned subsidiary of ours, develops CF101 for ophthalmic indications. - (7) OphthaliX is conducting a Phase II trial with respect to the development of CF101 for the treatment of glaucoma or related syndromes of ocular hypertension. - (8) OpthlaliX is initiating a Phase II study of CF101 for the treatment of uveitis.
+- On-going - - Preparatory work - (1) We are completing the design of our Phase III study protocol for CF101 in the treatment of psoriasis which we plan to file with the EMA in the first half of 2016 and anticipate study initiation in the fourth quarter of 2016. - (2) We filed a Phase III protocol with the EMA for CF101 in the treatment of RA during the first quarter of 2016 with study initiation anticipated in the second or third quarter of 2016. - (3) We are conducting a Phase II study with respect to the development of CF102 for the treatment of HCC and anticipate completing enrollment of approximately 78 patients during the second half of 2016. - (4) We plan to file a Phase II study protocol with IRBs for our first human clinical study of CF102 in the treatment of NASH in the second quarter of 2016. - (5) We are conducting further preclinical work with respect to the development of CF602 for the submission of an IND to the FDA which is anticipated in the fourth quarter of 2016. - (6) OphthaliX, an 82% owned subsidiary of ours, develops CF101 for ophthalmic indications. - (7) OphthaliX is conducting a Phase II trial with respect to the development of CF101 for the treatment of glaucoma or related syndromes of ocular hypertension and expects to report data in the second quarter of 2016. - (8) OphthaliX is planning on initiating a Phase II study of CF101 for the treatment of uveitis.